brpx/grafly-api-doc/migration.md

 The "what to migrate" question is handled by separating attributes which are relevant for Graf.ly's data model from attributes which are only relevant to the _frontend_ layer, while eliminating irrelevant attributes altogether.
 The secondary purpose of the specification is thus to **remove uncertainty** from the migration process, while helping identify requirements not covered by Graf.ly's data model (ensuring these issues can be dealt with appropriately).

+## Structure

+Each article is represented by three main blocks:

+* `content` - Main article content after interpretation by legacy _frontend_ rules (if any), in display order.
+* `metadata` - Additional article attributes with _frontend_-defined positioning, which may or may not be displayed.
+* `objects` - Objects referenced by the article, which represent separate entities from the article itself.
+This block makes the article self-contained but, during a mass migration, objects may be included only when they're first referenced, thus saving space in subsequent articles.
+Duplicate objects across articles are only migrated once.

 ## Specification

 ```